AgoraDoc/agora-style-guide/_content/formatting-and-organization.md

 ### Units of measurement

-When specifying a unit of measurement, use a nonbreaking space (&nbsp;) between the number and the unit.
+When specifying a unit of measurement, use a non-breaking space (&nbsp;) between the number and the unit.
 This guidance applies to HTML and Markdown sources.

 However, when the unit of measure is money, degrees, or percent, do not leave a space.